ITCRA

-The Information Technology Contract and Recruitment Association (ITCRA), incorporated on 8 December 1998 and based in Melbourne, Australia, is a group of CEOs in the IT contract and recruitment industry who gathered together to air their concerns with each other about the state of the industry.
+The Information Technology Contract and Recruitment Association (ITCRA), incorporated on 8 December 1998 and based in Melbourne, Australia, was an association of CEOs in the IT contract and recruitment industry that acted as a voice for the IT recruitment sector.

-Philosophy
+Overview

-Aiming to be the pre-eminent body in the IT contract and recruitment industry in Australia and New Zealand, setting the direction for the industry and influencing its standards and code of practice.
-ITCRA excels in representing its members' interests to government, employers and employees and in providing industry specific and cost efficient forums and programs.
+At the time of its existence, ITCRA was a recognized voice in IT recruitment circles.

-Uppermost in their minds was the perception that a lack of professionalism was emerging that was generating an unfavourable image amongst client companies and contractors.
+The organization believed that there was a perception that a lack of professionalism was emerging, leading to an unfavorable view of their field.
 They came to believe that the industry needed the sort of leadership that could only be provided by an industry specific body.
-They also believed that a code of ethics was needed to which industry CEOs committed their companies.
-Making the industry more efficient by the development of common form contracts, industry specific training programs for staff and contractors, recruitment forums and other projects in which they had a common interest were other joint activities that they wanted to pursue.
+Their goal was to make the industry more efficient by the development of common form contracts, industry specific training programs for staff and contractors, recruitment forums and other projects in which they had a common interest.

-Since incorporation, the Association’s Code of Conduct has been published; its collateral has been produced; its full-time secretariat has been appointed and its membership has been significantly enlarged.
+The organization merged with APSco Global to form a new organization, APSCO Australia, in 2016.